Skip to main content Skip to navigation

 Response papers are meant to be a way for students to explore an aspect of the assigned reading that they found to be of interest.
 The papers should include critical analysis of some portion of the texts read in class.
 Response papers can be based on and developed from your discussion posts.

-• Research Paper and Research Paper Topic:
+Research Paper and Research Paper Topic

 Discussion Postings

 Requirements.
-During most of the weeks of this course, you are responsible for one original posting of 200-300 words and two responses of 100-150 words each to others’ postings.
+During the Discussion Post weeks of this course, you are responsible for one original posting of 200-300 words and two responses of 100-150 words each to others’ postings.
 These are the minimum word requirements and number of postings; you are welcome to write longer posts or to post more frequently if you feel so inclined.
 For information about using the Discussion Board, go to Course Information and click on “How to Use the Discussion Board.”

 Topics.
 Although you’re welcome to post on topics of your own choosing, you will also find some general suggestions for topics on the “Questions for Discussion and Response Papers” page listed under Lessons in the navigation bar at left.
 Specific questions will be available in the “Contexts and Questions” page for each unit, which will contain the lecture material for the course.